Mega user guide

 Advanced scenarios

-- Simulation verification without field testing
+- Use simulation verification without on-site testing

 Operation and maintenance